preesm/preesm/releng/README.md

 The complete site project is responsible for:
 *   The aggregation of the Javadoc of all the plugins thanks to the `<includeDependencySources>` configuration of the [maven-javadoc-plugin](https://maven.apache.org/plugins/maven-javadoc-plugin/).
-*   The generation of the Source Feature that include all generated source features using the [tycho-source-feature-plugin](https://eclipse.org/tycho/sitedocs-extras/tycho-source-feature-plugin/source-feature-mojo.html).
 *   The generation of the Update site for all Preesm features (Preesm, Source, Dev) with the dfault Tycho plugin with the type [eclipse-repository](https://wiki.eclipse.org/Tycho/eclipse-repository).
 *   Preparing and uploading the generated content using
     *   [Maven Ant targets](http://maven.apache.org/plugins/maven-antrun-plugin/): copy generated sites (p2 repo & javadoc api) and create symlink;